Atlanta Wrongful Death Lawyer

 What is a Wrongful Death Lawsuit?

-Wrongful death matters are civil, rather than criminal in nature.
-They are applicable when a parent, spouse, or child dies as a result of someone’s negligence or recklessness.
+Wrongful death matters are civil rather than criminal in nature.
+They are applicable when a parent, spouse, child, or family member dies as a result of someone’s negligence or recklessness.
 Family members would also have grounds to sue for wrongful death due to a person’s intentional conduct.

 These cases are complex, and there are several factors the court considers in determining how much financial compensation to award the relatives of a deceased victim.
 For that reason, it’s important to have a qualified Atlanta personal injury lawyer on your side.